-The Virginia Association of Forest Health Professionals formed in 1991 at the height of the gypsy moth outbreak in Virginia.The organization recognized the need for information exchange between the state and local coordinators who were administering gypsy moth spray programs.
+The Virginia Association of Forest Health Professionals (VAFHP) formed in 1991 at the height of the Virginia gypsy moth outbreak.
+This reflected the need for information exchange between the state and local coordinators who were administering gypsy moth spray programs.
 At that time, the group was known at the Association of Virginia Gypsy Moth Managers.
-In 2007, the name was changed in order to better reflect our broader concerns with other invasive species affecting the Eastern forests.
+In 2007, the name was changed in order to better reflect our broader concerns with many forest health issues affecting Eastern forests.

-Our conference is attended by local, state and federal officials, independent contractors, horticulture and forest industry representatives and students.
-However, the annual conference is open to anyone interested in the ecology of the Mid-Atlantic.The Virginia Association of Forest Health Professionals is committed to developing and providing education and training for natural resource professionals.
+Attendees include local, state and federal officials, independent contractors, consultants, horticulture and forest industry representatives and students.
+We encourage anyone interested in the ecology of the Mid-Atlantic to participate.
+VAFHP is committed to developing and providing education and training for natural resource professionals.